-In chemistry laboratories, safety goggles must be worn at all times.
+In chemistry labs, safety goggles must be worn at all times.
 Students who require prescriptive lenses may wear prescription glasses under goggles; contact lenses may not be worn.
-Medical exceptions must be obtained from the laboratory director.
+Exceptions for medical reasons must be obtained from the lab director.

 11101-11201-11301/11102-11202-11302.
-General Chemistry I, II, III: Variant A/Variant B. PQ: Good performance on the mathematics or calculus placement test.
+General Chemistry I, II, III (Variant A/Variant B).
+PQ: Good performance on the mathematics or calculus placement test.
 The first two courses in this sequence meet the general education requirement in the physical sciences.
-Variants A and B are equivalent presentations of the subject matter of basic chemistry with a difference in focus as detailed below.
+Variants A and B are equivalent presentations of the subject matter of basic chemistry with a difference in focus as shown in following descriptions.
 Both three-quarter sequences cover atomic and molecular theories, chemical periodicity, chemical reaction, the chemical importance of pressure and temperature, phase diagrams, acid-base and heterogeneous equilibria, and chemical thermodynamics, as well as applications to chemical and biological systems and to phase equilibria and electrochemistry.
 Ideas of atomic structure and chemical bonding are also studied, along with the special features of liquids and solids and the chemistry of the representative elements.
 Lab work includes some quantitative measurements, the properties of the important elements and their compounds, and experiments associated with the common ions and their separation and identification by semi-micro methods.

 11101-11201-11301.
-General Chemistry I, II, III: Variant A. (=ENST 11101-11201-11301) Variant A emphasizes the role of chemical and physical processes in the environment, especially in water and in the atmosphere.
-It also takes on a more synthetic perspective in the third quarter.
-S. Sibener, Autumn; T. Oka, Winter; G. Hillhouse, Spring.
-L: M. Zhao.
-Autumn, Winter, Spring.
+General Chemistry I, II, III (Variant A). (=ENST 11101-11201-11301) PQ: Good performance on the mathematics or calculus placement test.
+The first two courses in this sequence meet the general education requirement in the physical sciences.
+Variant A is presented at the same level as Variant B, but it takes on a more synthetic perspective in the third quarter.
+S. Sibener, Autumn; K. Y. C. Lee, Winter; L. Yu, Spring.
+L: M. Zhao, Autumn, Winter, Spring.

 11102-11202-11302.
-General Chemistry I, II, III: Variant B. Variant B is a traditional treatment of the chemical and physical processes studied in basic chemistry.
+General Chemistry I, II, III (Variant B).
+Variant B is a traditional treatment of the chemical and physical processes studied in basic chemistry.
 It also takes on a more physical perspective in the third quarter.
-J. Norris, Autumn; N. F. Scherer, Winter; K. Y. C. Lee, Spring.
-L: M. Zhao.
-Autumn, Winter, Spring.
+J. R. Norris, Jr., Autumn; N. F. Scherer, Winter; K. Freed, Spring.
+L: M. Zhao, Autumn, Winter, Spring.

 12200-12300.
-Honors General Chemistry I, II.
+Honors General Chemistry II, III.
 PQ: Good performance on the honors chemistry placement test or a score of 5 on the AP chemistry test.
 These two courses, together with one quarter of credit from AP or placement, constitute a full year of general chemistry.
 Students who choose this option will have met the general education requirement in the physical sciences.
-The subject matter and general program of CHEM 12200-12300 is similar to that of General Chemistry listed above.
+The subject matter and general program of CHEM 12200-12300 is similar to that of General Chemistry listed previously.
 However, this accelerated course on the subject matter is designed for the student deemed well prepared for a systematic study of chemistry.
-D. Mazziotti, Autumn; R. Ismagilov, Winter.
-L: M. Zhao.
 Autumn, Winter.
+L: M. Zhao, D. Mazziotti, Autumn; A. Dinner, Winter.

 20100-20200.
 Inorganic Chemistry I, II.
-PQ for CHEM 20100: CHEM 11101-11201-11301 or equivalent, 22000, and concurrent enrollment in 22100.
-PQ for CHEM 20200: CHEM 20100 and 22200.
+PQ for CHEM 20100: 11101-11201-11301 or equivalent, 22000, and concurrent enrollment in 22100.
+PQ for 20200: 20100 and 22200.
 The extraordinarily diverse chemistry of the elements is organized in terms of molecular structure, electronic properties, and chemical reactivity.
 CHEM 20100 concentrates on structure and bonding, solid state chemistry, and selected topics in the chemistry of the main group elements and coordination chemistry.
 CHEM 20200 focuses on organometallic chemistry, reactions, synthesis, and catalysis, as well as bioinorganic chemistry.
 G. Hillhouse, Winter; R. Jordan, Spring.